 CRA audits can be time-consuming, costly, and unpredictable, but CFOs can significantly reduce their exposure with strategic risk management, documentation discipline, and controlled CRA interactions.

-By proactively aligning tax risk management with CRA’s enforcement focus, mid-market businesses can avoid prolonged disputes, protect financial integrity, and ensure audit readiness without unnecessary disruption.
+By proactively aligning tax risk management with CRA’s enforcement focus, private businesses can avoid prolonged disputes, protect financial integrity, and ensure audit readiness without unnecessary disruption.

 Sources & References: